Mark Sanfey

-Mark Sanfey is an Irish lawyer who has been a judge of the High Court of Ireland since December 2019.
+Mark Sanfey is an Irish judge and lawyer who has served as a Judge of the High Court of Ireland since December 2019.
 He previously practiced as a barrister specialising in insolvency and bankruptcy law.

 Early life

 Sanfey was educated at Trinity College Dublin and trained to be a barrister at the King's Inns.

 Legal career

 He became a barrister in 1987 and became a senior counsel in 2004.
 Sanfey specialised in aspects of insolvency law while in practice, including cases involving examinership, bankruptcy, receivership, and liquidation.
 He represented the former chair of Anglo Irish Bank Seán FitzPatrick in bankruptcy proceedings in 2010.

 His practice also extended to other commercial litigation, including contractual disputes.
 He appeared for Michelle Rocca in 2015 in the High Court relating to a land dispute with her neighbour.

 He acted for businessman Richard Lynn at the Mahon Tribunal.

 Outside of practice, he was a founding member of the Construction Bar Association of Ireland, for which he was chairman between 2013 and 2018.
 In 1991, he co-authored "Bankruptcy Law and Practice in Ireland", with a second edition published in 2010.